-Measurement: Using the Civil Liberties sub-indicator of the most recent version of the Economist Intelligence Unit's Democracy Index, where 10 is the highest and zero is the lowest score, four points awarded for countries scoring above 7.5, three points awarded for countries scoring above five, two points awarded for countries scoring above 2.5, and zero points otherwise.
+Measurement: Using the Civil Liberties sub-indicator of the most recent version of the Economist Intelligence Unit's Democracy Index, where 10 is the highest and zero is the lowest score, four points awarded for countries scoring above 7.5, three points awarded for countries scoring above 2.5, and zero points otherwise.
 The most recent edition of the Democracy Index (2012 edition, published in March 2013) covers 167 countries.